-There were amazing scenes at the London Marathon on Sunday when runner Matthew Rees helped a competitor in need to cross the finish line.
+In April 2017, there were amazing scenes at the London Marathon, when runner Matthew Rees helped a competitor in need to cross the finish line.

-Matthew saw that David Wyeth was struggling near the end of the course, but rather than run past and finish his own race, Matthew put his arm around the complete stranger and helped him to complete the race.
+Matthew saw that David Wyeth was struggling near the end of the course, but rather than run past and finish his own race, Matthew put his arm around the complete stranger and helped him to complete it too.

 Sportsmanship is nothing new, as this example shows.
 Back in 1936 at the Olympics in Berlin, Jesse Owens was competing against Luz Long in the long jump to qualify for the final.